 The Board upholds its commitment to undertake responsible agricultural practices, focusing on sustainability and good corporate governance.
+In this connection it was pleasing to note that the Zoological Society of London (ZSL) published the ranks and scores for Sustainable Palm Oil Transparency Toolkit (SPOTT) assessment 2023 for over 100 palm oil producers, processors and ranked United Plantations No. 3 globally and No. 1 amongst palm oil producers in Malaysia with a final score of 95.2%.

-2022 was a busy year in terms of new sustainability legislation.
-Not least in Europe, where the EU introduced its Green Taxonomy and the EU Regulation on Deforestation-Free Supply Chains.
-This represents a move from voluntary initiatives towards mandatory legislation, which will require companies to adopt higher standards and greater transparency in relation to their ESG commitments.
-We are following these developments closely and whilst there are still many unanswered questions in relation to the implementation of this new legislation, UP is continuing its strategy of operationalising and galvanizing sustainability into our DNA by always striving to set the highest standards within the conditions of the day.
+2023 was a busy year in terms of new sustainability legislation, especially with the new EU Deforestation Regulation (EUDR) being formally adopted on 29 June 2023.
+This represents a move from voluntary initiatives towards mandatory legislation, which will require companies to adopt higher standards and greater transparency in relation to products placed on the European market or exported from Europe.

+The main goal of this is to limit global deforestation and forest degradation provoked by EU consumption, production and export, something which most companies will now have until 30 December 2024 to comply with.

+As a supplier of palm products into EU, UP is following these developments closely and whilst there are still many unanswered questions in relation to the implementation of this new legislation, we are taking necessary and proactive steps to prepare for its implementation.

+Meanwhile we are continuing our strategy of operationalising and galvanizing sustainability into our DNA by always striving to set the highest standards within the conditions of the day.

-In this context, it has therefore pleased me much to see the continued dedication, investments and initiatives undertaken to reduce our Group's GHG footprints, which we embarked upon in earnest in 2005.
-The UP Group remains committed to the Round Table on Sustainable Palm Oil (RSPO), and our Policies on No Deforestation, No New Planting on Peat as well as No Exploitation are cast in stone as vital prerequisites towards creating shared value.
-Furthermore, it has been pleasing to see the continuous focus on minimising risks related to Human Rights, which is a serious topic within various industries in Malaysia, not least the Plantation Industry.
-To further mitigate these risks, it is important to continue the discussions and collaboration with subject-matter experts based on a multistakeholder approach to address and strengthen our practices related to particularly the recruitment of Guest Workers.
-As a part of this journey, all our Guest Workers have been reimbursed for the recruitment fees which they have paid to third parties in the past, and all new recruitment strictly follows the Employer Pays Principle in order to eliminate the risk of exploitation.
+In this context, it has therefore pleased me much to see the continued dedication, investments and initiatives undertaken to reduce our Group's GHG footprints.
+This journey was started in earnest during 2005 and has again this year resulted in further reductions.

+In addition, the UP Group remains committed to the Round Table on Sustainable Palm Oil (RSPO), and our Policies on No Deforestation, No New Planting on Peat as well as No Exploitation are cast in stone as vital prerequisites towards creating shared value.

+Furthermore, it has been pleasing to see the continuous focus on minimising risks related to Human Rights.
+To further mitigate these risks, we have during 2023 continued our collaboration with social NGOs and other subject-matter experts to strengthen our practices related to particularly the recruitment of Guest Workers.

+In this connection, concerted efforts have been taken to identify and understand if any exploitation is taking place during the recruitment journey from the villages in the source countries until their arrival at UP, to ensure that no worker pays any costs to obtain a job with UP.

+This is indeed a journey with no finishing line, and it therefore remains a top priority for our Group to continuously identify and minimize risks when gaps are identified.

+It is nevertheless much appreciated that our efforts have been recognized by The Edge Billion Ringgit Club who granted us the "Best CR Initiatives Award" under the RM10 billion market capitalisation category for the efforts undertaken on addressing and improving human rights and safety gaps within our supply chain.

-More information on our many Sustainability initiatives and commitment to mitigating ESG risks is covered under our Sustainability Report on pages 34 to 91.
+More information on our many Sustainability initiatives and commitments to mitigating ESG risks is covered under our Sustainability Report on pages 34 to 118.